 - Different dyes and pigments are also used to alter the resin’s appearance.

-- There is a wide use of iitanium dioxide to whiten the nails and create a more natural appearance.
+- There is wide use of titanium dioxide to whiten the nails and create a more natural appearance.
 Flow agents in the artificial nails control how nail paints will spread on the artificial nails.

 - Color stabilizers are also added to prevent them from yellowing, and these substances also absorb the ultraviolet rays, which prevents the resin from being damaged.